angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 Preordain for instance.
 Normally if you see two bad cards you bottom both and draw a fresh one.
 With frenzy out you should instead bottom one, draw one and then have the fresh one on the top of your library.
-Things like Fetches and
-{{Conjurer's Bauble}} can now help clear "dud" cards off the top of the library and your hand becomes a weird part graveyard part Brainstorm access pool resource.
+Things like Fetches and :card[Conjurer's Bauble] can now help clear "dud" cards off the top of the library and your hand becomes a weird part graveyard part Brainstorm access pool resource.
 Ponder becomes interesing as you can clear a dead card by "drawing" it and then keep two desirables but all this means thinking in a way very unlike